T-Z-N/ProtectingBusinessModels/readme.md

 ### 📊 Interactive Visualizations

+Refresh the page, if the visualizations do not load.

 #### Clique Analysis Tool
 - **File**: [clique_tool](https://t-z-n.github.io/Semantic-Similarity-Visualizer/)
 - **Purpose**: Interactive graph analysis tool used during our methodology